Wisconsin State Park System

 Transferring or changing campsites can be done through the property office, and campers should call the property office directly.
 Campers may also cancel and rebook their reservation on a new site through the reservation system, however, canceling and reservation fees apply.

 The parks are closed to non-campers between 11 p.m. and 6 a.m.
 All visitors must leave the park by 11 p.m.
 During closed hours, campers must be in or be en route to their registered campsite.
 No camping party may set up or take down a camping unit between 11 p.m. and 6 a.m.

 Fires and firewood

 Fires are allowed in fire rings and grills only.
 Do not leave fires unattended and put out all fires before leaving.
 Do not burn garbage, plastic, glass, cans or other recyclable items.
-You can buy locally-grown firewood in or near most state park and forest campgrounds.

 Watch children very closely around fires.
 When setting up to use an area, become aware of the location of the fire ring.
 Watch the wind direction to ensure sparks are not getting on flammable materials and put the fire out if wind changes begin to cause concern.
 Do not remove hot materials from the fire ring or grill and make sure the fire is out and the grill or fire ring cool before leaving the area.